How to Estimate Laser Welding Energy Consumption

 - Material Properties: Thermal conductivity and absorption coefficient directly affect depth

-- Focus Position: Optimal focus is typically at the material surface or slightly below
+- Focus Position: A common starting point is at the material surface or slightly below

 - Beam Quality: Better beam quality (lower M² value) produces deeper, narrower welds